Key takeaways

 Reference architecture for a research-interview platform

 The pipeline below is the canonical layout we use on Vocal Views and similar projects.
-Each stage scales horizontally; per-tenant tenant-isolation lives in stages 6–8.
+Each stage scales horizontally; per-tenant isolation lives in stages 6–8.
+The media layer is standard W3C WebRTC, so any compliant browser joins without a plugin.

 | Stage | Component | Output |